 Finding the best shares to buy 2022

 We kick off 2022 showcasing the talents of nine of Australia’s top Small Cap fund managers.
-I must say, the variety of companies is the highest I’ve seen, since we started doing this 10 years ago.
+I must say, the variety of companies is the highest I’ve seen since we started doing this 10 years ago.

 One key reason was record IPOs, meaning tons of newly listed companies.
 In 2021, the Australian stock market was home to 197 floats, the fourth highest among stock exchanges.

-The stocks mentioned in this report have all been vetted by talented investment professionals, so are worth checking out as best stocks for your long-term portfolio in 2022.
+The stocks mentioned in this report have all been vetted by talented investment professionals, so are worth checking out as the best stocks for your long-term portfolio in 2022.

 The IPO factor, plus the power of index tracking ETFs adds up to a huge variation in performance as professional investors in the broader market do everything in their power to beat the index.
-This can lead to big errors in financial institutions, such as we’ve seen in the big decline of company Magellan Financial Group (MFG).
+This can lead to big errors in financial institutions, such as we’ve seen in the big decline of the company Magellan Financial Group (MFG).

 Most importantly, it means that stock picking and stock ideas for your stock trading have never been more important.